Jean-Yves-LC/mSpecification/README.md

 mSpecification
 ==============

-# What is it?
+## What is it?
 A Matlab implementation of the Specification Pattern (Eric Evans, Martin Fowler).

 A detailed description of the pattern can be found here : http://martinfowler.com/apsupp/spec.pdf.

 Basically, the Specification is a composite whose leaves are business rules and whose branches are boolean operators.
 It is then quite easy to build a complex rule (specification) by combining elementary rules.
-The compliance of an object to the specification thus obtained is checked by calling the isSatisfiedBy method of the specification, taking the object as parameter.
+The compliance of an object to the specification thus obtained is checked by calling the isSatisfiedBy method of the specification, taking the object as a parameter.

 In the present implementation, we overloaded the "and" (&), "or" (|) and "not" (~) operators, so as making combinations of rules more user friendly.

-# How to install it?
+## How to install it?

-# How to use it?
+## How to use it?
 For instance, let's consider the "Person" class: